How To Transfer a Car Title in Oregon

 Can a non-resident register a car in Oregon?

 No. Non-residents are not permitted to register cars in Oregon.
-This will also apply to their chances of transferring car titles.
 Car registrations are only limited to Oregon residents or those who have lived in Oregon for at least six months and are consistent with your tax records.

 What is the penalty for a late title transfer in Oregon?